jameshughes89/arduino-EEPROM-programmer/README.md

-# arduino-EEPROM-programmer
+# Arduino EEPROM Programmer

-Arduino based EEPROM (AT28C16) programmer
+Arduino based EEPROM (AT28C16) programmer.
+Based on the work of [Ben Eater](https://eater.net/).